epics-base/epicscorelibs/documentation/new-notes/README.txt

    (followed by a blank line to separate it from the next paragraph), or a link to the PR may be integrated into the text that follows.
  * Use blank lines between paragraphs of text, and code-blocks for examples.
+ * I recommend using [semantic line-breaks](https://sembr.org/) in Markdown files, it makes editing easier and reduces the number of lines that change in most commits.
+This README.txt file isn't formatted as Markdown.

 Release note entries are not intended to provide full documentation of major features.
 For small features or changes though, they may provide all the